 What about my car insurance abroad?

 As well as the territorial limits, most car insurance policies provide temporary cover abroad.
 This level will be compulsory cover or possibly full or extended cover.
 You'll also need a Green Card from your insurer.

-The European Union 2009 motor insurance directive says that all motor vehicles in the EU must at least be covered by compulsory third party insurance.
+The European Union 2009 motor insurance directive says that all motor vehicles within the EU must at least be covered by compulsory third party insurance.
 Insured vehicles can then be driven between EU countries without border checks.

 Full or extended cover